 - collect personal information

-- disclose personal information
+- use or disclose personal information

 - store and manage personal information

-- dispose of personal information
+- dispose of personal information.